How You Can Make an Impact

 The department has launched its first undergraduate project team, joining the experiential learning culture at Cornell Engineering.

-The CU GeoData team will develop instruments and techniques to assess environmental conditions and trends by exploiting the revolution underway in instrumentation which can be used to probe the earth and its atmosphere like drones and balloons carrying radar, lidar and in situ probes.
+The CU GeoData team have developed instruments and techniques to assess environmental conditions and trends by exploiting the revolution underway in instrumentation which are used to probe the earth and its atmosphere like drones and balloons carrying radar, lidar and in situ probes.

 -